 Students must submit the following materials as a single .pdf file to email@example.com or to firstname.lastname@example.org:

-- Short statement (no more than 150 words) discussing why they want to do research
+- A short statement (no more than 150 words) discussing why they want to do research

 - Updated resume with the student’s academic and work background